BitcoinErrorLog/streamium/README.md

 a secure pay-as-you-go mechanism with no need for a third party.

 ## License
-Code released under the [MIT license](https://github.com/streamium/paystream/blob/master/LICENSE).
+This code is released under the [MIT license](https://github.com/streamium/paystream/blob/master/LICENSE).

 Copyright 2015 Streamium developers